Because You Were Nice to Me

 - The only reason Karin ever gave a dang about Sasuke is because he saved her from a bear (offscreen) during the Chunin Exams.

-- A variation also appears with Neji Hyuga who after sacrificing himself to protect Naruto and Hinata when asked by Naruto why he did it he simply says its because Naruto called him a genius when Naruto beat him in the chunin exams
+- A variation also appears with Neji Hyuga, who during the Fourth Shinobi War sacrifices himself to protect Naruto and Hinata.
+When Naruto asks why, he claims it's because Naruto called him a genius when Naruto beat him in the chunin exams.
+Instead, it's actually because Naruto was too important to the world, and Hinata was too important to Neji personally, to lose.

 - In the Vampire Knight light novel Vampire Knight: Ice Blue no Tsumi, Fuuka grows to believe in Aidou because he was her only ally — having rescued her so several times and was the only person who was honest with her.
 So, naturally, this is why Fuuka asks Aidou to be the one who kills her before she turns into a Level E vampire, rather wanting to die by Aidou's hand than hunted down when she loses control.